The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

   // TODO
 };

-// Returns the full user object including password — used only for login comparison
+// Returns user_id and username — never exposes password
+// Used only to check whether a username is already taken (register)
 // Returns null if not found
 module.exports.findByUsername = async (username) => {
+  // TODO
+};

+// Finds the user by username and validates the password
+// Returns user_id and username if credentials match — never exposes password
+// Returns null if not found or password doesn't match module.exports.validatePassword = async (username, password) => {
   // TODO
 };